sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 }
 ```

-Once we have defined our log-likelihood function, we can now decide which values we want to use for $d$ and $\kappa$ (i.e., those values that we will input in the R function that we have just defined to calculate the log-likelihood).
+Once we have defined our log-likelihood function, we can now decide which values we want to use for $d$ and $\kappa$ (i.e., values that we will input in the R function that we have just defined to calculate the log-likelihood).
 We are going to select 100 values for $\kappa$ that range from 0 to 100 and 100 values for $d$ that range from 0 to 0.3.
 Then, we can create a data frame that includes all possible combinations of the values selected for $d$ and $\kappa$:

 ```r
 # Dimension for the plot